French Teacher (7-12), M.A.

 Program Overview

-The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education offers a master of arts degree in education for French teachers (grades seven through 12).
+The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education offers a Master of Arts degree in education for French teachers (grades seven through 12).
 The program provides students with an introduction to French/Francophone literature.

 French Teacher (7–12), M.A.